Slow Cooker Pumpkin Apple Crisp

 This Slow Cooker Pumpkin Apple Crisp is an easy dessert that’s made completely in your crock pot!

 You guys love slow cooker recipes.
 They are consistently among the most viewed recipes on this site, day after day.
-The top 3 reader favorites are this Slow Cooker Chicken, Broccoli and Rice Casserole, my ultra-easy 3-Ingredient Slow Cooker Taco Chicken, and this favorite Slow Cooker Apple Crisp.
+The top 3 reader favorites are this Slow Cooker Chicken, Broccoli and Rice Casserole, my ultra-easy Slow Cooker Taco Chicken, and this favorite Crockpot Blueberry Peach Cobbler.

-Based on the popularity of my other slow cooker dessert recipes, I wanted to create a slow cooker pumpkin dessert for all of you who love both pumpkin and your slow cooker.
+Based on the popularity of my Apple Crisp Recipe and Slow Cooker Apple Crisp, I wanted to create a slow cooker pumpkin dessert for all of you who love both pumpkin and your slow cooker.
 I tested a few different recipe ideas, and this Slow Cooker Pumpkin Apple Crisp was the clear winner!

 It’s everything a fall dessert should be: full of warm spices, easy to make, on the healthier side, and it has both pumpkin and apples!
-If you haven’t tried pumpkin and apple together, you really should.
+If you’ve tried my apple pumpkin smoothie, you know this is a delicious combination.
 In this crisp, the apples are tossed in a mixture of pumpkin, pure maple syrup, cinnamon, and other spices.

 Then you crumble on a simple whole grain crisp topping.
 While it cooks, the apples soften and absorb the flavors of pumpkin and cinnamon.
 The topping crisps up, and, if you take a peek you’ll see that the filling gets all deliciously hot and bubbly.
 The end result?
 An irresistible combination of pumpkin pie and apple crisp!